BRIDEBOOK

 Competitor benchmarking

-Identified friction points in onboarding and navigation, analysed client research and testing insights, and surfaced common pain points and opportunities.
+Identified friction across onboarding and navigation, synthesised research insights, and surfaced key opportunities.

 Mapping user flows